 The table below shows reasonable defaults for use as position control loop values for both the SV160E2 and the SV400E2.
 These values are based on how closely the unit must track the position.
 This is often referred to as the shaft's "stiffness".
 As the stiffness is increased, the SV Servo will react faster to small positional errors.
-This results in better positional tracking, but may result in more ringing in response to a position change and motor shaft jitter while at rest.
+This results in better positional tracking, but may result in more ringing in response to a position change.